fhiso/legacy-format/serialisation-iri.md

 between these bytes, as doing so would prevent the file from being a valid UTF-8 document.

-{.example}  The letter "é" can also be encoded using two characters, a Latin letter "e" (U+0065) followed by a combining acute accent (U+0301), which are rendered as a single glyph, "é".
+{.example}  The glyph "é" can also be encoded using two characters, a Latin letter "e" (U+0065) followed by a combining acute accent (U+0301), which are rendered as a single glyph, "é".
 An application *should not* place a split point between these characters.